Qualytics/userguide/docs/source-datastore/scan.md

 1.Select the **Read Strategy** for your scan operation.

 - **Incremental:** This strategy is used to scan only the new or updated records since the last scan operation.
 On the initial run, a full scan is conducted unless a specific starting threshold is set.
 For subsequent scans, only the records that have changed since the last scan are processed.
 If tables or views do not have a defined incremental key, a full scan will be performed.
 Ideal for regular scans where only changes need to be tracked, saving time and computational resources.

-- **Full:** This strategy performs a comprehensive scan of all records within the specified data collections, regardless of any previous changes or scans.
+- **Full**: This strategy performs a comprehensive scan of all records within the specified data collections, regardless of any previous changes or scans.
 Every scan operation will include all records, ensuring a complete check each time.
 Suitable for periodic comprehensive checks or when incremental scanning is not feasible due to the nature of the data.

 ![incremental](../assets/datastores/scan/incremental-light.png#only-light)
 ![incremental](../assets/datastores/scan/incremental-dark.png#only-dark)

+!!! warning
+    If any selected tables do not have an incremental identifier, a full scan will be performed for those tables.

 !!! info
     When running an Incremental Scan for the first time, Qualytics automatically performs a full scan, saving the incremental field for subsequent runs.